 Sakhalin Island – Fusion architecture

-The southern half of Sakhalin Island was under Japanese rule from 1905 to 1945.
+The southern half of the island was under Japanese rule from 1905 to 1945.
 This led to these parts having an ever-so-subtle Japanese heritage.
 The most famous building on the island now houses the Sakhalin Regional Museum.
 It was the main administrative building of the Japanese when southern Sakhalin was called Karafuto.

 The well-maintained garden with its fountains is a place for families to bask in the summer sun.
 Temperatures in the summer rarely rise above 25 degrees Celsius.